-Little did I realize that just a three-hour flight away from busy, metropolitan Tokyo is a place that would enchant me so much and for so many different reasons.
+Little did I realize that just a three-hour flight away from busy metropolitan Tokyo is a place that would enchant me so much and for so many different reasons.
 Okinawa is an absolute gem, and believe me when I say it still holds many undiscovered spots which you can get to with a little time on your hands.

 Okinawa is also famous for having a variety of international influences, partly due to the U.S army being stationed there.
-One famous dish is taco rice, which is a delicious mix of rice, meat, cheese, salsa, nachos, beans, and spices!
+One famous dish is ‘taco rice’, which is a delicious mix of rice, meat, cheese, salsa, nachos, beans, and spices!

 The local people in Okinawa have to be some of the most friendly people I’ve met in my life.
 They just seem happy, cheerful, and relaxed.
 There is an islander feel to this place and it’s contagious.
 People will be eager to talk with you, help you, and find out about your travels and why you’re in Japan.

-However, getting to Okinawa can still be relatively cheap, as it is just a short domestic flight and is served by several low-cost airlines.
+However, getting to Okinawa can still be relatively cheap, even when it’s double price, as it is just a short domestic flight and is served by several low-cost airlines.